caqg/linux-home/apt-clone/README.md

 # apt-clone/

 Keep here up-to-date apt configurations, to be able to restore preferred apps quickly.

 ## How to update

+The `update-clone-info` automates the invocation of `apt-clone`:

     ./update-clone-info

 ## Naming convention